jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) an approved unit trust referred to in clause 2 of the Income Tax Act (Exempt Unit Trusts) Order 1990.
 Trustee and beneficiary and settlor and beneficiary tests: charitable organisation (2) Sections YB 6(1) and YB 9(1) do not apply to a trustee and a beneficiary or a settlor and a beneficiary if the beneficiary is a charitable organisation.
-Securitisation trusts
+Persons not associated because of role in security trust (3) A person (person A) who is party to a financial arrangement with another person (person B) is not associated with person B solely because, in relation to a security trust established or existing in connection with the financial arrangement, person A—
+  (a) is a beneficiary:
+  (b) is a settlor:
+  (c) has a power to appoint or remove a trustee.
-(3) A person that is a party to a financial arrangement with a securitisation trust and is also a beneficiary of a trust (the security trust) established for the main purpose of securing to the security trust’s beneficiaries rights and obligations in relation to the securitisation trust is not associated with the securitisation trust if, but for this subsection, the person and the securitisation trust are associated due to 1 or more of the following reasons:
+Persons not associated because of role in securitisation trust (4) A person who is party to a financial arrangement with the trustee of a securitisation trust is not associated with the trustee of the securitisation trust if the person,—
-  (a) the person is a settlor of the securitisation trust or of the security trust, because the person is a party to the financial arrangement:
+  (a) in the absence of this subsection, would be associated with the trustee of the securitisation trust solely because they—
+    (i) are a settlor of the securitisation trust:
-  (b) the person has the power of appointment or removal for trustees of the securitisation trust or for trustees of the security trust, because the person is a party to the financial arrangement.
+    (ii) have a power to appoint or remove the trustee of the securitisation trust; and (b) becomes a settlor or acquires such a power only as an incident of being a party to the financial arrangement.

 ### YB 16B Limited partnerships treated as companies
 Notwithstanding anything else in this subpart, a limited partnership is treated as a company for the purposes of the tests of association in sections YB 2, YB 3, and YB 12(2), (3), and (4) and for section YC 4 (Look-through rule for corporate shareholders) if—